Adrian Acosta is an associate attorney at ScottHulse whose practice focuses on general commercial litigation.

 Before moving to Michigan, Mr. Acosta worked at a transportation law firm in El Paso.
 Mr. Acosta has written papers on biomechanics and the admissibility of certain experts under Texas law.
 Mr. Acosta has been successful in reobtaining property for his clients from unlawful seizures by the government.

-Born and raised in El Paso, Adrian attended Riverside High School, where he had All Academic honors for football.
-After high school, Adrian attended the University of Texas at El Paso where he graduated Summa Cum Laude and was awarded the Honorable Philip R. Martinez Scholarship.
-During Adrian’s graduation ceremony he was selected as the Liberal Arts Banner Bearer, which is an honor bestowed to the most outstanding graduate of the College of Liberal Arts.
-Adrian also obtained a Master’s from the University of Texas at El Paso in Political Science.
+Born and raised in El Paso, Mr. Acosta attended Riverside High School, where he had All-Academic honors for football.
+After high school, Mr. Acosta attended the University of Texas at El Paso where he graduated summa cum laude and was awarded the Honorable Philip R. Martinez Scholarship.
+During Mr. Acosta’s graduation ceremony he was selected as the Liberal Arts Banner Bearer, which is an honor bestowed to the most outstanding graduate of the College of Liberal Arts.
+Mr. Acosta also obtained a Master’s from the University of Texas at El Paso in Political Science.

 Mr. Acosta is involved with the Council of Legal Education Opportunity (“CLEO”), an organization that is dedicated to expanding opportunities in the legal community for underrepresented populations.